 - despicable conduct which is engaged in with a conscious disregard of the rights or safety of others;

 - “Oppression” is despicable conduct that subjects you to cruel and unjust hardship with conscious disregard of your rights; and

 - “Conscious disregard” is the knowledge of the probable harmful consequences of a wrongful act and a willful and deliberate failure to act to avoid those consequences.

 Example: Mike gets into an argument with Ned, a bouncer at an exclusive Las Vegas strip nightclub.
 During the argument, Ned punches Mike.
 Mike holds up his hands up in an “I surrender” gesture, but Ned keeps hitting him anyway.
 As a result of the beating, Mike suffers a fractured jaw and a brain injury.
 Mike sues both Ned and the nightclub.
-A jury determines Mike is entitled to $1,200,000 in compensatory damages for his medical bills, lost wages and future lost earnings.
+A jury determines Mike can have $1,200,000 in compensatory damages for his medical bills, lost wages and future lost earnings.

 But Mike’s Las Vegas personal injury lawyer also introduces copies of letters to the nightclub’s owner by other patrons complaining that Ned is too violent.
 The jury determines that both Ned and the nightclub owner’s actions were despicable and engaged in with a conscious disregard for the safety of the club’s patrons.
 They award Mike another $800,000 in exemplary awards, bringing Mike’s total award to $2,000,000.

-Under NRS 42.005, punitive damage awards in Nevada are generally capped at (limited to):
+Under NRS 42.005, punitive damage awards in Nevada have a cap of:

-- Three times the amount of compensatory damages awarded to the plaintiff if the amount of compensatory damages is $100,000 or more.1
+- Three times the amount of compensatory damages awarded to you if the amount of compensatory damages is $100,000 or more.1

 However, there is no limit on the amount of punitive damages you can recover in Nevada if your case involves: